Clovis, New Mexico: Architecture

+Arts and culture

 The arts

 Performances including music and drama often take place at Clovis Community College, Eastern New Mexico University, and the Lyceum Auditorium, as well as at the Special Events Center, located adjacent to the county fairgrounds.
 The Clovis Music Festival is a locally high-profile event held annually mid April.
 The Clovis Civic Center hosts this and other entertainment events.
 The Special Events Center holds events such as rodeos, auctions, and concerts.

 The Clovis-Carver Public Library is located downtown and provides many services.
 Many resources are available to the public such as books, study and research material, DVDs, access to computers and much more.
 The library also holds many public functions that are free to the public.
 These functions can include author readings, summer reading programs for children and adults, and holiday programs.
 There is also a mobile program that delivers books to patrons who are homebound.
 The Friends of the Library organization holds biannual used book sales to help raise money for library programs.